 - The key to regenerative agriculture is the fast carbon cycle.
 Atmospheric carbon dioxide is transformed by photosynthesis into sugars that plants use to grow.
 Some of the carbon makes its way into the soil via plant roots to be consumed by microbes in exchange for nutrients the plants need.
 Some of this carbon stays in the soil for varying periods of time.

-- Here is a global map of current and past levels of soil carbon and how much soil could potentially hold in the future.
+- Soils Revealed produces a global map of current and past levels of soil carbon and how much soil could potentially hold in the future.

 - Regenerative is not the same as organic agriculture.
-Certified organic is regulatory and process based.
-Regenerative agriculture focuses on soil health goals and is outcome based.
-Here is a description of the difference between the two systems.
-They can also be combined.
-Here is a paper from the Rodale Institute on its certification standards for regenerative organic agriculture and the role it can play in addressing climate change.
+Certified organic is regulatory and process-based.
+Regenerative agriculture focuses on soil health goals and is outcome-based.
+They can be combined.
+The Rodale Institute has certification standards for regenerative organic agriculture and the role it can play in addressing climate change.

-- Livestock is a key part of nearly all regenerative agricultural enterprises.
-Well-managed livestock help build soil carbon with their grazing behavior and waste.
-Here is a library of science articles supporting regenerative ranching and soil carbon.
+- Livestock is a key part of nearly all regenerative agricultural enterprises and can be integrated into crop production (see Animal Integration Nexus).
+Well-managed livestock can build soil carbon with their grazing behavior and waste.
+The Savory Institute has a library of science articles on regenerative ranching.
 Animal welfare is a key element of livestock practices.
-Here is an argument for the regenerative role of livestock in farming and ranching.
 Common ground with vegans is possible.

-- Soil carbon can be increased with applications of compost, biochar, and rock dust as part of regenerative farming systems.
+- Soil carbon can be increased with applications of compost, biochar, and rock dust as part of regenerative farming systems (see Compost Nexus and Biochar Nexus).

 Understand that modern regenerative agriculture is based on Indigenous and traditional foodways.
 Food was produced organically and regeneratively long before the rise of industrial agriculture.
 These systems fed billions of people.
-They still exist and form the foundation of regenerative agriculture today (see Agroecology Nexus).
+They still exist and form the foundation of regenerative agriculture today and are key to sustainable food systems into the future. (see Agroecology Nexus and Agroforestry Nexus).

-- Here is a collection of articles on Indigenous foodways.
+- Civil Eats has a collection of articles on Indigenous foodways.
 In the U.S., Native and Black farmers have practiced sustainable agriculture for generations.

-- Here is a database of underrepresented groups in agriculture provided by Blue Dasher Farm
+- Blue Dasher Farm publishes a database of underrepresented groups in agriculture.

 Buy food and other items produced by regenerative agriculture.
 Farmers and ranchers have implemented campaigns that promote their products and practices.
 Purchasing these products supports the agricultural enterprise and encourages others to adopt similar practices.

 - The Savory Institute has a certification program called Land to Market that measures verifiable ecological outcomes.
-Partners include Epic Provisions, Applegate Foods, Ugg, Timberland, and Kering.
+Partners include Epic Provisions, General Mills, Applegate Foods, Ugg, Timberland, Kering, New Balance, and many others.

 - Here is a list from SoilCentric of regenerative farms, ranches, products, resources, and educational opportunities.

-- A number of major food corporations have pledged to support and use ingredients from regenerative farms and ranches, including General Mills, PepsiCo, Anheuser-Busch, Danone, and Mars.
-A coalition of companies, including Mars and Nestlé, have formed the One Planet Business for Biodiversity (OP2B) coalition to improve biodiversity with agriculture.
+- A number of major food corporations have pledged to support and use ingredients from regenerative farms and ranches, including PepsiCo, Anheuser-Busch, Danone, and Mars.
+A coalition of companies, including Mars and Nestlé, have formed the One Planet Business for Biodiversity coalition to improve biodiversity with agriculture.

 - Grass-fed meat and dairy are often produced by regenerative agriculture.
-A good example is Wholesome Meats, which meets all the criteria.
-Here is a directory of other farms and ranches in the U.S. and Canada.
+Eat Wild publishes a directory of farms and ranches in the U.S. and Canada.

-- Wildlife and bird-friendly beef, such as Audubon’s Conservation Ranching program and Blue Nest Beef, are often produced by regenerative ranchers.
-Here is a buying guide from the Audubon Society.
+- Wildlife and bird-friendly beef, such as The Audubon Society’s Conservation Ranching Program and Blue Nest Beef, are often produced by regenerative ranchers.
+Audubon publishes a buying guide.

 Speak up.
 Write an op-ed to a newspaper or social media site advocating for regenerative agriculture.
-Consider writing longer pieces for online sites such as Medium, like this one.
+Consider writing longer pieces for online sites, like this article from Medium.

-- Elaine Ingham is a microbiologist who has developed an online school about the soil food web.
-Here are her educational videos.
+- Elaine Ingham is a microbiologist who has developed an online school about the soil food web as well as educational videos.

 - Soils for Life in Australia has options for studying regenerative agriculture.

-- Here is the educational program at California State University, Chico’s Center for Regenerative Agriculture and Resilient Systems.
+- California State University, Chico’s Center for Regenerative Agriculture and Resilient Systems has many educational programs.

 Groups